 Film is recently getting more attention from photographers.
 For those who were starting their photo journey with old 35mm SLRs or rangefinders (like me) it is nostalgic experience.
 For younger generations raised in digital era it is something different, perhaps even something “new” to try.
 Whatever the reasons are one must get some used film camera and this usually means getting some ten to forty years old piece of hardware.
 Most of them still work pretty well, but there is one common issue that you should be aware of – light leaks.

-Film chamber doors and/or camera backs are other common sources of light leaks.
+Mirror chamber, film chamber doors and/or camera backs are other common sources of light leaks.
 They are usually sealed with foam or rubber and these materials degrade slowly as time passes.
+Largest light seals are usually on film door hinge and in mirror chamber.
 After twenty or thirty years you may not have foam seals at all or you’ll find some sticky rubber-like thing instead.
-Depending on what parts of seals are degraded or missing you may get various effects on your images, from strong bright burnouts…

 From my experience you may shoot few rolls of film without any signs of light leaks before they’ll appear as well as get them right on your first roll.
 Sometimes only two or three images from whole roll will be affected and sometimes most of roll will be wasted.
-They may also appear on various parts of your images.
-It may look random but it just depends on what parts of seals are damaged, what are light conditions you shoot at, what shutter speeds you are using, if and how you expose your camera to strong light (ie. direct sun light), how long you keep your roll in camera or even how much pressure you apply to rear of your camera when shooting.
+They may also appear on various parts of your images and look like bright burnouts or color casts/streaks (which may looks like ghosts on B&W film).
+It may look random but it just depends on what parts of seals are damaged, what are light conditions you shoot at, what shutter speeds and aperture you are using, if and how you expose your camera to strong light (ie. direct sun light), how long you keep roll of film in camera or even how much pressure you apply to rear of your camera (and generally the way you handle your camera) when shooting.